makersacademy/CV/README.md

 and work capacity.

 #### Eager to learn
-In the last years I have studied different matters on my own: music orchestration, music counterpoint, piano playing, music software management and code.
+In the last years I have studied different matters on my own, such as music orchestration, music counterpoint, piano playing, music software management and more recently code.
 I am really exited about the Makers Academy course, is a completely fascinating new world for me.

 #### Delivery